Skip to main content

 You can be reported for an integrity violation, which can be an egregious violation leading to suspension and possibly an F in the class.
 So, why would you risk that?

-When you're tempted to use a GenAI tool like ChatGPT, ask yourself this - am I willing to disclose the use to my instructor?
+When you're tempted to use a GenAI tool like ChatGPT or Grammarly, ask yourself this - am I willing to disclose the use to my instructor?
 If the answer is no, then you shouldn't use it.

-When you're tempted to cheat, whether by using a GenAI tool or any other method, take a moment to pause and reflect on why you are here and what you value.
+When you're tempted to offload your thinking or doing, whether to a GenAI tool or another human, take a moment to pause and reflect on why you are here and what you value.
 Are you here to learn, so that you can honestly and fairly acquire the knowledge and skills you need to achieve in work and life?
-Or, are you just here to do whatever it takes to get a degree?
+While employers may want to hire people who can use AI tools, they aren't going to want to hire anyone who offers no value beyond what the tool can provide.

 If you find you need help to stay focused on learning with integrity, talk to your professors or TAs, the Academic Integrity Office, or make use of all the free services the university provides to you.
 For more information on those academic services, go to https://ucsd.edu/academics/academic-success.html.